pixie-io/docs.px.dev/content/en/04-tutorials/03-integrations/03-otel.md

 ## The Data

-The first part of this script (lines 1-19) read  in the `http_events` data and count the number of requests made to each pod.
-This yields a single data point per pod and per window.
-The expected use case of this
+The first part of this script (lines 1-19) read  in the `http_events` data and count the number of requests made to each pod from the last 10s.

 ```python